erizov/Professor/semester_1/lecture_05_trees/avl_tree/README.md

 ❌ **WRONG**: "Avl Tree is too complex to understand"
 ✓ **CORRECT**: Avl Tree can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis algorithm/pattern is implemented in the following frameworks and technologies:

 ### Kubernetes